Triangulated categories of mixed motives: Beilinson motives

-The following theorem uses absolute purity, (a weak form of) proper descent, as well as Gabber's weak uniformisation theorem (i.e. that, locally for the $\h$-topology, any excellent scheme is regular, and any closed immersion between excellent schemes is the embedding of a strict normal crossing divisor into a regular scheme).
-Its proof relies on a mix of arguments of Gabber and Ayoub.

-\begin{thmi}[finiteness] The subcategory $\DMV_{\mathcyr{B},c}$ is stable under the six operations of Grothendieck (for excellent schemes). \end{thmi}
+The usefulness of this definition comes from the following result, which is the analog of Gabber's finiteness theorem in the $\ell$-adic setting.
+Analogously, its proof relies on absolute purity, (a weak form of) proper descent as well as Gabber's weak uniformization theorem.\footnote{i.e. that, locally for the $\h$-topology, any excellent scheme is regular, and any closed immersion between excellent schemes is the embedding of a strict normal crossing divisor into a regular scheme.} \begin{thmi}[finiteness, see Th. \ref{thm:DMBc_6operations}] The subcategory $\DMV_{\mathcyr{B},c}$ is stable under the six operations of Grothendieck when restricted to excellent schemes. \end{thmi}

-The absolute purity theorem, proper descent, de~Jong's resolution of singularities by Galois alterations, and Ayoub's methods lead to:

-\begin{thmi}[duality] Let $B$ be an excelllent scheme of dimension $\leq 2$.
-For any separated $B$-morphism $f:X\To S$ between $B$-schemes of finite type, with $S$ regular, $f^!(\QQ_S)$ is a dualizing object in $\DMB(X)$. \end{thmi}

-\textbf{Comparison theorems.} Recall the $\qfh$-topology (resp. the $\h$-topology): this is the Grothendieck topology on the category of schemes, generated by \'etale surjective morphisms and finite (resp. proper) surjective morphisms.

-In his first published work on the triangulated categories of mixed motives, Voevodsky studied the $\AA^1$-homotopy category of the derived category of $\qfh$-sheaves.
-We consider a $\QQ$-linear and $\PP^1$-stable version of it, which we denote by $\uDMV_{\qfh,\QQ}(S)$.
-By construction, for any $S$-scheme of finite type $X$, there is a $\qfh$-motive $M_S(X)$ in $\uDMV_{\qfh,\QQ}(S)$.
-We define $\DMV_{\qfh,\QQ}(S)$ as the smallest triangulated full subcategory of $\uDMV_{\qfh,\QQ}(S)$ which is stable by direct sums, and which contains the objects $M_S(X)(p)$, for $X/S$ smooth of finite type, and $p\in \ZZ$.
-Using Voevodsky's comparison results between rational \'etale and $\qfh$-cohomologies, we obtain the following: